Krutolex/krutolex.github.io/_posts/2022-04-06-my-first-post.md

 ---
 layout: default
-title: "Jekyll: static websites generator"
+title: "Jekyll: static websites generator.
+Or How I learned to Stop Worrying and Love HTML."
 tag: jekyll
 ---

 <pre>
-Jee
+Jee.
+Now I do.
 </pre>